opensearch-project/opensearch-plugin-template-java/README.md

         opensearch_version = "1.0.0-beta1" // <-- change this to the version your plugin requires
     }
 ```

+- Run `./gradlew preparePluginPathDirs` in the terminal
+- Move the java classes into the new directories (will require to edit the `package` name in the files as well)
+- Delete the old directories (the `org.example` directories)

 ### Update the tests
 Notice that in the tests we are checking that the plugin was installed by sending a GET `/_cat/plugins` request to the cluster and expecting `rename` to be in the response.